What does a cellular biologist do?

 A cellular biologist looking through the microscope.

 Cellular biologists help us understand the fundamental workings of life.
 By studying cells, they can gain insights into how our bodies function and how diseases develop.
 This knowledge can be used to develop new treatments and therapies for a range of conditions, from cancer to genetic disorders.
-Cellular biologists also play a critical role in developing new technologies, such as genetically modified crops and synthetic biology, which have the potential to address pressing global challenges like food security and climate change.
+Cellular biologists also develop new technologies, such as genetically modified crops and synthetic biology, which have the potential to address pressing global challenges like food security and climate change.

 Duties and Responsibilities